Otann/wrench/README.md

 Wrench is a library to manage your clojure app's configuration.
 It is designed with specific goals in mind:

+- **All configuration and related functionality is available during initialization of your code**
+- That means you can use it in your `def`s (and defl-like macros, like `defroutes`)
-- All values come from environment variables, as [12 factors](https://12factor.net/config) recommend
+- All values come from environment variables, as [12 factors menifesto](https://12factor.net/config) recommends
 - Each configuration key is accompanied with a description and a spec
-- Whole configuration can be validated at once before app starts
-- Definition of each key is easily traceable using namespaced keywords
+- One can ensure that configuration matches provided specs
-- Configuration values are coerced to their spec from string and edn
+- Configuration values are coerced to their spec from string and edn (enables environment vars like `"[8080 8888]"`)
+- Namespaced keywords are allowed and encouraged, so definition of each key is easily traceable

 In addition to environment variables, for local development, wrench reads from `.config.edn`.